PhoenixTales/phoenix-docs/story/factions/guilds-joining-conditions.md

 [We also quote their social function here as it describes an important particularity and limits of the guild's options to join another guild]
 * Social function: Loose group.
 Low levels receive XP for jobs/infos to the guild master.
 They almost always end up as double agents, when they are caught by healing mages (which they may still need eventually) or PSI Gurus (which they cannot fool).
 This double cross can be maintained as long until MEBLAG is reached, then the other guilds do not want to have anything to do with them anymore.
 * Joining Condition: Admission test: Assassination of an enemy / If PC already belongs to another guild: Assassination of a *former* guild comrade.
-* MEBLAG: 5 for ore thieves, trappers / 3 for all else (otherwise too well known for the snitchers)
+* MEBLAG: 5 for ore thieves, trappers / 3 for all else (otherwise too well known for the snitches)

 **Summary**: Guildless PCs can join the snitches by a test mission in which they have to kill an enemy to prove their loyalty to the OC (not yet taking into account diverse other missions from other documents).
 If one belongs to another guild but wants to leave or has to leave because he is thrown out for whatever reason, he cannot have more than level 3 in that specific guild (and not more than level 1 when being an Orga) they want him to kill a former comrade in his guild to prove his loyalty; this possible switch has to happen before CH3 or 4(?).